ZJZAC/awesome-deep-model-IP-protection/README.md

 1. [Probabilistic Selective Encryption of Convolutional Neural Networks for Hierarchical Services](https://arxiv.org/pdf/2105.12344.pdf): Probabilistic Selection Strategy (PSS); Distribution Preserving Random Mask (DPRM) | [Code]() | [BibTex](): tian2021probabilistic | *CVPR2021*

+# Model&nbsp;Retrieval
+1. [ModelDiff: Testing-Based DNN Similarity Comparison for Model Reuse Detection](https://arxiv.org/pdf/2106.08890.pdf): Specifically, the behavioral pattern of a model is represented as a decision distance vector (DDV), in which each element is the distance between the model’s reactions to a pair of inputs | [BibTex](): li2021modeldiff | Li et al, *In Proceedings of the 30th ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA ’21)*

+2. [Deep Neural Network Retrieval]

 # DNN&nbsp;Watermarking&nbsp;Mechanism
 1. [Machine Learning Models that Remember Too Much](https://arxiv.org/pdf/1709.07886.pdf)：redundancy: embedding secret information into network parameters | [BibTex](): song2017machine  | Song et al, *Proceedings of the 2017 ACM SIGSAC Conference on computer and communications security* 2017